runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 ### Dragonhalls

-Built into and through the sides of a mountain chain in one of the central Kita Lau islands Founded during/after the dragon war, by a pair of dragons who mostly wanted to stay out of the whole thing, while still using the inffluence they had over their territory to protect the local humans.
+Built into and through the sides of a mountain chain in one of the central Kita Lau islands Founded during/after the dragon war, by a pair of dragons who mostly wanted to stay out of the whole thing, while still using the influence they had over their territory to protect the local humans.

-Has remained populated ever since.
+Has maintained a sizeable population ever since.
 Remained independant during the time of the Xeres Empire, and maintained somewhat more equal relations between dragons and humans during that time.
+Served as a haven for refugees from the empire during that time.
 Has grown extensively throughout the millenia, and now extends across several hundered kilomiters of mountain range, and hosts over a dozen dragons - the largest population of dragons in a single place anywhere in the world.
 The draconic inhabitants consist primarly of the two founders and their children's families.
 However, it has also collected a couple more eccentric dragons who prefer living among humans to the more traditional draconic lifestyle.
 A few of these dragons will even deign to be ridden by humans on a regular basis, most often on hunting trips.

 Modern times - closest relations between dragons and humans anywhere